Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 ### Change a viewport

-Change the viewport to optimize the view of the dashboard for a specific device, for example, mobile, desktop or tablet.
+Change the viewport to optimize the view of the dashboard for a specific device, for example, mobile, desktop, or tablet.
 The viewport is saved for a single dashboard, so you can create dashboards with different viewports.
-> [INFO] Note that the size of a dashlet is fixed and will not be adjusted to the size of a specific device.
-For example, this means that a viewport for a mobile device should show only a few dashlets side by side so that it is not necessary to scroll horizontally to display the dashlets.
+Note that the size of a dashlet is fixed and will not be adjusted to the size of a specific device.
+For example, this means that a viewport for a mobile device should show only a few dashlets side by side so that it is not necessary to scroll horizontally to display the dashlets on the mobile device.

 #### Prerequisites